Keio University

 Naoyuki Fukuda

-Other : Reporter, Economic News Department, Asahi Shimbun Tokyo Head Office
+Reporter, Economic News Department, Asahi Shimbun Tokyo Head Office

 Keio University alumni

-I believe the three and a half years I spent in China were a major turning point, not only in modern Chinese history but also in the history of US-China relations since the Nixon Shock.
+I believe the three and a half years I experienced in China were a major turning point, not only in modern Chinese history but also in the history of US-China relations since the Nixon Shock.

-Meanwhile, in the United States, Mr. Trump took office as president and intensified his confrontational stance toward China, which was attempting to challenge US hegemony.
+Meanwhile, in the United States, Mr. Trump took office as president and strengthened his confrontational stance toward China, which was attempting to challenge US hegemony.
 He launched successive offensives against China, including trade friction involving retaliatory tariffs and the technological hegemony struggle that this book focuses on.
-Although the US presidency transitioned to Mr. Biden in January 2021, the conflict between the US and China continues to deepen, with a tougher stance being taken on human rights.
+Although the US presidency changed to Mr. Biden in January 2021, the conflict between the US and China continues to deepen, with a tougher stance being taken on human rights.
 Our country is required to have the wisdom to survive shrewdly amidst the conflict between these two nations.

 *Affiliations and titles are as of the time of publication.